grame-cncm/faustdoc/src/tutorials/julia.md

 In this tutorial, we present how Faust can be used in [Julia](https://julialang.org/), a high-level, high-performance, dynamic programming language.
 While it is a general-purpose language and can be used to write any application, many of its features are well suited for numerical analysis and computational science.

 A [Julia backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/julia) has recently be added in the Faust compiler.
 It allows to generate ready to use Julia code from any Faust DSP program.
-On the other hand, an [integration of the libfaust compiler](https://github.com/corajr/Faust.jl) in Julia has been developed by [Cora Johnson-Roberson](https://corajr.com), but will not be covered by this tutorial.
+On the other hand, an [integration of the libfaust compiler](https://github.com/corajr/Faust.jl) in Julia has been developed by [Cora Johnson-Roberson](https://corajr.com), and will be covered by the [last section of the tutorial](#using-the-faust.jl-julia-package).

 Note that this tutorial demonstrates a *Work In Progress*, since the Faust Julia integration is not yet distributed as a proper Julia package.
 This will be the next step, probably adding the *Julia backend in the Faust compiler* approach in the Cora Johnson-Roberson libfaust based package.